Cycle Tourism Investment in Victoria’s High Country Region

 - The development of new cycle tourism related infrastructure and services.

 - The development of tourism infrastructure and services that accommodates the growth in broader tourism market demand.
 This then feeds in quite well to the next section, which includes concepts that aren’t all bike-specific.

-The Victorian Government seeks invitee responses to the invitation as outlined in Part A.2.
+The Victorian Government sought invitee responses to the invitation as outlined in Part A.2 of the EOI Specifications.
 Projects of considerable merit will be considered for Government project facilitation and co-investment.

 Projects that fall within the following categories have been identified as integral to supporting forecast cycle tourism growth in Victoria’s High Country region: